Skip to main content

 Irritable bowel syndrome (IBS)

 The most common long-term complication of gastroenteritis is post-infectious irritable bowel syndrome (PI-IBS).
 It's thought that this may be triggered by the immune system's inflammation response to gastroenteritis.
-Damage to the nerves in your gut wall may also play a role, by causing unusual bowel movements and pain1.
+Damage to the nerves in your gut wall may also play a role, by causing unusual bowel movements and pain.

 This affects around 10-30% of people with gastroenteritis.
-This form of IBS - unlike chronic IBS - is often temporary.
+This form of IBS - unlike long-term IBS - is often temporary.
 Abbas Kanani, pharmacist at Chemist Click Online Pharmacy, explains the similarities and differences of PI-IBS and IBS.

 Chronic diarrhoea

-Unlike diarrhoea as a normal, short-lived symptom of gastroenteritis, chronic diarrhoea lasts for weeks or even months after the infection has cleared up.
+Unlike diarrhoea - as a normal, short-lived symptom of gastroenteritis - chronic diarrhoea lasts for weeks or even months after the infection has cleared up.
 It's rare to have persistent diarrhoea after gastroenteritis.
 If you do, this may be down to what caused your infection.
 For example, chronic diarrhoea is more likely if your gastroenteritis was caused by salmonella food poisoning.
-If it lasts more than six weeks, there is blood in the poo, weight loss, or you are unwell - see your doctor for a review.

 Lactose intolerance

 As a result, gastroenteritis is the most common cause of temporary lactose intolerance - also called secondary lactose intolerance - which lasts until the gut has fully repaired itself.
-For several weeks, this could mean that eating milk and dairy products causes you discomfort and symptoms such as diarrhoea and flatulence (wind).
+For several weeks, this could mean that eating milk and dairy products causes you discomfort and symptoms such as diarrhoea and farting.

 Other food sensitivities